Magento Security Guide

 There are a number of approaches you can take to improve the security of your Magento admin panel.

-In a standard Magento installation, the Admin URL and path is one directory below root:
+If you’re using Magento 1, the Admin URL and path is one directory below root:

 https://<example>.com/magento/admin